 - Demonstrate a 25% drop in revenues since January 1, 2020

 - Be a Port of San Francisco contractor, subcontractor or tenant

 - Loan amounts up to $25,000 for eligible Micro-LBEs, as described above

 - Five year (60 month) repayment term with the first regular payment due the first day of the month six months after the loan was disbursed

 - Upon repayment of fifty percent (50%) of the loan within the first two years of disbursement, outstanding balance will be forgiven

 - Upon repayment of seventy-five percent (75%) of the loan within the first three years of disbursement, outstanding balance will be forgiven

 - Port tenants cannot use rent due to Port as an eligible business expense

 Application and Process

-Step 1: Inquiry Application: Interested and eligible Micro-LBEs must complete this short application by December 23, 2020 at 11:59 PM (PST).
+- Inquiry Application: Interested and eligible Micro-LBEs must complete a short application by December 23, 2020 at 11:59 PM (PST).